France167/France167/README.md

 ### Hi there, my name is Francesco 👋

-I have just finished a 600 hours Full Stack Web Development Bootcamp at <a href="https://www.releevant.com/">Releevant</a>.
+Full Stack Web Developer at <a href="https://www.releevant.com/">Releevant</a>.
+I am from Italy, currently living in Malaga, Spain and I write code to solve problems 💻.

 <h3>About me</h3>

-I am from Italy, currently living in Malaga, Spain and I write code to solve problems 💻.
+Making the leap from bar and restaurant managing to coding was a wild ride, but now I'm loving every minute as a Full Stack Developer in sunny Málaga, Spain!
+With over 2 years of experience, I'm fluent in Front-End sorcery with React.js and Typescript, and I've got some nifty Backend skills too.
+I thrive on problem-solving and creating smiles for users.
+Collaboration is where the magic happens, and I'm always eager to dive into the latest tech trends.
+Let's join forces and craft some exceptional software together! 🚀

 <br/>